ricniew/ITM-TLS1.n-implementation/README.md

 You  **must**  perform this step just after you have configured the TEPS to use HTTPS only, otherwise your Warehouse Database will not be summarized and pruned:

 <img src="https://media.github.ibm.com/user/85313/files/dc6d4d00-c640-11ec-9f31-40b1c555503f" width="40%" height="40%">

+You may encounter SSL related errors if KSY is not running on the same host as the TEPS.
+In such a case copy the new "cacerts" file which was created during the steps for the TEPS (for example "c:\IBM\ITM\java\java80\jre\lib\security\cacerts" on Windows and "/opt/IBM/ITM/JRE/lx8266/lib/security/cacerts" on Linux) to the appropriate folder on the KSY host.

 Also do not forget to set Cipher variables as shown in the Agent section.